 At one time, a majority of states, including Florida, required vehicle safety inspections.
 But many of these states repealed their inspection laws, leaving only a few states with annual safety inspection programs.

 While the repeal of these laws was welcome news to many, it also means that unsafe vehicles are able to reach roadways.
-Defective brakes, tires, and other parts cause car accidents, injuries, and deaths in St. Petersburg, Florida and elsewhere.
+Defective brakes, tires, and other parts cause car accidents, injuries, and deaths in St. Petersburg, Florida, and elsewhere.
 Many of these problems were known to the driver or could have been caught by a vehicle safety inspection.
+Our Attorneys have expertise in cases like St. Petersburg recreational vehicle accidents, St. Petersburg taxi accidents, catastrophic injuries, bus accidents, and more.

 How Lopez Law Group Accident Injury Attorneys Can Help After a Motor Vehicle Accident in St. Petersburg, FL